SmithsonianWorkshops/CodingInPython/Week 2/addendum_conditionals_operators.md

 1. I am checking to see if the user's last name is fewer than 10 characters long.
 2. Given that the string is fewer than 10 characters long, I am then checking for characters in the string to find out some important features about the user's last name.

-Note that one if statement is inside the other.
-This is perfectly find and can be a powerful way to figure out information about some input.
+Note that one `if` statement is inside the other.
+This is perfectly fine and can be a powerful way to figure out information about some input.

 #### New operators